Spinners Take Afghanistan Close To Historic Win - UrduPoint

 Spinners Take Afghanistan Close To Historic Win

-The visitors -- playing only their third Test ever -- reduced Bangladesh to 136-6 before rain forced early stumps on the fourth day, with the hosts, who were set a record target of 398 runs, still needing 262.
+The visitors -- playing only their third Test ever -- reduced Bangladesh to 136-6 before rain forced an early stump on the fourth day, with the hosts who were set a record target of 398 runs still needing 262 runs.

 The highest successful run chase in Bangladesh is 317-7 by New Zealand at the same ground in 2008.